Kaiser925/hnslookup/README.md

-# nslookup
+# hnslookup

-nslookup is a personal programming excise which tries to query DNS from cloudflare.
+hnslookup is a personal programming excise which tries to query DNS from cloudflare.

-Install nslookup
+Install hnslookup

 ```bash
 go get -u github.com/Kaiser925/hnslookup